Pacific Wreck Database

 "I walked to it in 1969, after it had been salvaged onto a trailer.
 We had to walk through tall grass, cross small river to get there.
 The radio and compass were the only things missing.
 It was completely intact and fully armed.
 Only the bottom propeller blade was bent.
 While on the trailer there was a grass fire that damaged it slightly, causing its retracted tires to catch fire and burning not to any great extent.
 Later it was taken to the South Pacific Motor Sports Club in Port Moresby where it was dismantled."

-After salvage, the wreck was stored outside at the The Air Museum of Papua New Guinea (AMPNG) until the early 1970s.
+After salvage, the P-47 was stored at the South Pacific Motor Sports Club (SPMSC) in Port Moresby then outside at The Air Museum of Papua New Guinea (AMPNG) until the early 1970s.

 Bruce Hoy adds:

-In 1995, the P-47 was swapped or sold to Robert Greinert / HARS for a newly built Sopwith Camel that included some original parts.
-The P-47 was air freighted to Sydney aboard a RNZAF C-130.
+Between 1991–1995, the disassembled P-47 was stored inside the RNZAF Weedons facility.
+During 1995, the P-47 was swapped or sold to Robert Greinert / HARS for a Sopwith Camel replica that included some original parts.
+The P-47 was loaded as air freight aboard a RNZAF C-130 from RNZAF Weedons and flown to Sydney Airport then transported to HARS at Sydney Airport (Mascot).

 Restoration